Style Sheet

 • Keep use of italics for emphasis to a minimum.

-• In Works Cited, list all edited collections or editions of an author’s work—including letters, previously uncollected works, new editions of standard works, etc.—under the author’s name, not under the editor’s or editors’; reference the work that way in the text of your essay.
+• In Works Cited, list all edited collections or editions of an author’s work—including letters, previously uncollected works, new editions of standard works, etc.—under the author’s name, not under the editor’s or editors’; reference the works that way in the text of your essay.

 • Provide the URL or DOI for electronic sources in Works Cited.